Former US president Joe Biden diagnosed with 'aggressive' prostate cancer

-Former US President Joe Biden has been diagnosed with an "aggressive form" of prostate cancer that has metastasised to the bone, his office said in a statement on Sunday (May 18).
+Former US President Joe Biden has been diagnosed with an "aggressive form" of prostate cancer that has spread to his bones, his office said in a statement on Sunday (May 18).

-Biden, 82, was diagnosed on Friday after having experienced urinary symptoms, and he and his family are reviewing treatment options with doctors, according to the statement.
+Biden, 82, was diagnosed on Friday after experiencing urinary symptoms, and he and his family are reviewing treatment options with doctors, according to the statement.

 Biden's office said the cancer scored a nine out of 10 on the Gleason score grading system, which is used to help determine the aggressiveness of prostate cancer.

-Dr Herbert Lepor, an urologist at NYU Langone, said a score of nine is "very high risk", but added that many men can live "five to 10 years and beyond" even with metastatic prostate cancer.
+Dr Herbert Lepor, a urologist at NYU Langone, said a score of nine is "very high risk," but added that many men can live "five to 10 years and beyond" even with metastatic prostate cancer.

 "Over the last decade, there have been many advances in the treatment of advanced prostate cancer," he said.